eccmyang/Tutorials-for-AIIS/README.md

 ### Contents:

-Basic text preprocessing and keyword search.
+#### Basic text preprocessing and keyword search

-Please download the entire repository to prevent dataset path issues,

-despite the effort, I put in to avoid the issues.
+Please download the entire repository to prevent dataset path issues, despite the effort, I put in to avoid the issues.